RBA interest rates: September board minutes show a ‘step-down’ in tone but focus still on taming inflation

 Get the first look at the digital newspaper, curated daily stories and breaking headlines delivered to your inbox.

-While the RBA board had in August said “it was unlikely that the cash rate target would be reduced in the short term”, the September notes omit that line.
+The RBA’s August guidance that “it was unlikely that the cash rate target would be reduced in the short term” was dropped from the September minutes — marking a clear shift.

-It backs up governor Michele Bullock’s revelations after the meeting that the board had not specifically considered a hike.
+It backs up governor Michele Bullock’s revelations that the board had not specifically considered a hike at the latest meeting.

-On Tuesday morning, ANZ said “the minutes contain a clear step down in the RBA board’s hawkishness”.
+ANZ declared “the minutes contain a clear step down in the RBA board’s hawkishness”.

 “This leaves the door open to a shift to neutral by the end of this year and then easing in early 2025.
 We continue to expect the first cash rate cut in February 2025”.

-The bank’s board found there was some evidence underlying inflation — a measure of prices which strips out volatility — was easing but expected to remain above target.
+There was some evidence underlying inflation — a measure of prices which strips out volatility — was easing, yet the RBA expected the number to remain above target.

 Underlying inflation fell about one percentage point over three months to be 3.4 per cent in August.
 The bank said the quarterly fall had not been as significant, however.